a small safe with a keypad and a shoe in a plastic wrap

-T he last time I lost something was a white twist tie for a cable I use to power a personal audio device — and that was years ago.
+The last time that I can remember losing something was when I lost a white twist tie for a cable I used to power a personal audio device — and that was years ago.
 While certainly not earth-shattering in the grand scheme of things, it was mildly irritating to me regardless.
+This article contains a list of 7 tips on how not to lose your personal belongings while traveling.

-Still — other than that and a few other things so minor that they are not only not worth mentioning but I do not even remember what they were — I have not lost anything of any significant value while traveling since I was a teenager.
+Other than a few other things so minor that they are not only not worth mentioning but I do not even remember what they were, I have not lost anything of any significant value while traveling since I was a teenager.
 Even then, the object which I lost had more sentimental value than monetary value.

 Am I so good that I should proudly brag about it?
 Not by a long shot.
-As I first posted in this article on Monday, July 9, 2012 and have modified for this updated article, I simply follow a few rules of advice on how to minimize — or even eliminate — the chance of losing something valuable when traveling to which I adhere when I travel; and I impart these 6 tips on how not to lose your personal belongings while traveling to you:
+As I first wrote in this article on Monday, July 9, 2012 and have modified for this updated article, I simply follow a few rules of advice on how to minimize — or even eliminate — the chance of losing something valuable when traveling to which I adhere when I travel; and I impart to you the following seven tips on how not to lose your personal belongings while traveling.

 1. Do Not Take More Than You Need.